microsoft/go-infra/docs/release-process/README.md

 1. Poll the internal repository until the merged commit is mirrored.
 1. Launch an internal build on the merged commit.
 1. Poll the build for successful completion.
-1. Launch "(3) release-go" on the result.
-1. Create an auto-update PR for go-images that updates it to the internal build.
-1. Poll auto-update PR CI and merge status for a green merge.

-If any polling steps fail (or time out), the pipeline notifies the dev handling the release by commenting on the release issue on GitHub.

-## (3) release-go

-Inputs:
-* microsoft/go release issue number.
-* A single `major.minor.patch-revision[-note]` release number.
-* AzDO build ID: the microsoft/go build to release.
-    * If running this job manually, note: this is the id in the URL, not the build number.

-Steps:
+1. Download the build results onto the agent.
-1. Check that results match the expected Go version.
+1. Check the build results match the expected Go version.
-    * VERSION file, commit hashes.
-Goal: prevent the wrong build from being passed into this pipeline.
 1. Tag the commit on GitHub.
 1. Add a GitHub release on the tag.
 Attach the source archive files and assets json.
 1. Update aka.ms links.
-1. Add a comment to the release issue alerting the dev that the process has completed.
+1. Create an auto-update PR for go-images that updates it to the internal build.
+1. Poll auto-update PR CI and merge status for a green merge.

+If any polling steps fail (or time out), the pipeline notifies the dev handling the release by commenting on the release issue on GitHub.

-## (4) release-go-images
+## (3) release-go-images

 Inputs:
 * A list of major.minor.patch release numbers.